oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 Please be aware:
 * Some of the code cells need some time to complete the computing, i.e., please wait for the output before you continue with the next cell.
-* Each cell works with the current state of the system, which is a result of the code and data that has been activated before.
-I.e., the order in which you activate cells matters.
+* Each cell works with the current state of the system, which is a result of the computations that have been activated before.
+I.e., the order in which you activate cells is important.
 If you are not sure about the state of the system, please re-initialize the system by re-starting the kernel (see buttons in the Jupyter Notebook UI).
 * If you change the notebook (and you are invited to experiment with the code), the changes will be persisted in your notebook.
-If you are not sure about how to fix problems that occurred with your changes you still have the possibility to fall back on downloading a fresh copy of the notebook document from the OER code repository [here](https://github.com/oer4sdi/OER-spatial-data-streaming).
+If you are not sure about how to fix problems that occurred with your changes you still have the possibility to fall back on downloading a fresh copy of the notebook document from the OER code repository [here](https://github.com/oer4sdi/OER-spatial-data-streaming/src).

 After having completed the Notebook document please come back and continue with the next chapter of this tutorial.